dragonflypl/web-wiki/react.md

 Just define `getChildContext` & `childContextTypes` in parent + `contextTypes` in child, and second argument of components constructor will be context.

+Using Context API is tricky, and at least makes testing harder (global dependency).
+To address some of the issues while testing, use Enzyme that does shalow rendering (react-test-renderer is tree renderer).

 ## Type checking

 It's possible to guard against invalid properties passed to components with `PropTypes`: